evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Equipment.md

     create/drop monster:evadventure.npcs.EvAdventureNPC

-The problem is that when the monster is created it will briefly appear in your inventory before being dropped, so this code will fire on you when you do that (assuming you are an `EvAdventureCharacter`):
+The problem is that when the/ monster is created it will briefly appear in your inventory before being dropped, so this code will fire on you when you do that (assuming you are an `EvAdventureCharacter`):

 ```python
 # mygame/evadventure/characters.py